peterpaul/exwm-gnome/CONTRIBUTING.md

-# Contributing to i3-gnome
+# Contributing to exwm-gnome

 First off, thanks for taking the time to contribute!

-Follow the [guidelines](https://github.com/csxr/i3-gnome/wiki/Contributing) and get started.
+Follow the [guidelines](https://github.com/csxr/exwm-gnome/wiki/Contributing) and get started.